Xevion/dynamic-preauth/README.md

 This application demonstrates the concept of authentication via Websockets.
 Downloading a new executable will create a new identifier, which is remembered by the server.

-In the browser, all download identifiers are shown, and running any executable will tell the server to notify the browser of the download (a sound and visual effect for the relevant identifier).
+In the browser, all download identifiers are shown, and running any executable will tell the server to notify the browser of the download (a sound will play and a visual effect for the relevant identifier will appear).

 ## Docker